 - AstraZeneca/COVISHIELD vaccine ingredients

-Some individuals have allergies to certain medical ingredients, and as such may not be able to get certain vaccinations.
+Some individuals have allergies to certain medical ingredients, and may not be able to get certain vaccinations.
 Always consult a doctor if you are uncertain or need a second opinion on the vaccines.

 The vaccine is the strongest tool against COVID-19

+The COVID-19 vaccine and vaccine boosters support long-term protection against the disease.
 If you are looking for more information about vaccines, or have any questions about the vaccination process, reach out to your doctor or a member of your medical team.

-More information on COVID-19 vaccines
+More information

 - How vaccines work